This page may contain affiliate links, see our disclaimer here.

 modern history of Greece.

-To this day Cretans play a part in the life of New York, no less than young chef featured below.
+To this day Cretans play a part in the life of New York.
 The Cretan Association has sponsored and created events for the community for many years.
-Recent highlights have been the raising of funds for fire releif, with a concert by beloved Cretan musician Mihalis Tzouganakis.
+Highlights have been the raising of funds for fire relief, with a concert by beloved Cretan musician Mihalis Tzouganakis.

 Until recently, Melbourne in Australia was home to one of the largest populations of diaspora Greeks outside Europe.
 Melbourne had the third largest Greek-speaking population in the world after Athens and Thessaloniki.
 Thessaloniki and Melbourne are sister cities.

 Did you know that 47 per cent of Greek Australians live in Melbourne?
 About 380,000 people of Greek ancestry live in Australia.

-The famous Antipodes Festival takes place in April and May each year in Lonsdale Street, including a street party to celebrate all things Greek.
+The famous Lonsdale Street Festival takes place in Melbourne in April and May each year at the corner of Lonsdale and Russell Streets; a party to celebrate all things Greek.

-Greeks in Melbourne and all around the world have formed an enormous number of associations representing every different island, region and walk of life, some of which are listed below.
+Diaspora Greeks all around the world have formed an number of associations representing every different island, region and walk of life, some of which are listed below.